How It Works #

 • Evidence chaincensus verify with T0/T1/T2 details, OTS proof export

-• Forensic reports — HTML, PDF, evidence bundles (ZIP with OTS proofs + SHA256SUMS)
+• Forensic reports — HTML, PDF, evidence bundles (ZIP with OTS proofs + SHA256SUMS + chain of custody)

 • Audit log — Tamper-evident JSONL with SHA-256 hash chain (census audit-log verify)